drajnauth/PSK_RTTY_Tranceiver/README.md

 The hardware fork includes the schematic and board layout for the hardware needed and the software fork includes all source code used for the project.

 This work is licensed under a Creative Commons License (http://creativecommons.org/licenses/by-nc/4.0/)

+There are a number of companion YouTube vidoes at https://www.youtube.com/channel/UCRSVk9usMiH2Q7gPCVnx_3Q (Search Dave VE3OOI on YouTube)